 What Levels of Residual Solvents Are Safe?

-These tables represent the widely accepted levels for residual solvents, as adopted by the International Conference on Harmonization:
+These tables represent the accepted levels for residual solvents, as adopted by the Florida Department of Health:

 Why our residual solvent testing?

-We use industry-leading technology such as gas chromatography flame ionization detector, GC-FID/ head space analysis to monitor the ppm levels of solvents and identify harmful contamination levels in raw materials.
+We use industry-leading technology such as gas chromatography with mass spectrometry (GCMS) head space analysis to monitor the ppm levels of solvents and identify harmful contamination levels in raw materials.
 Our data suggests that proper purging and product control can virtually eliminate residual solvents from concentrates.

-As lawmakers grapple with new safety standards and rules, it’s best to be ahead of the curve on this issue by establishing safe extraction techniques, quality control processes, and pure sources.
-Contact us today to learn more about our residual solvent testing service and all of our cannabis testing services.
+As lawmakers grapple with new safety standards and rules, it’s best to be ahead of the curve on this issue by establishing safe extraction techniques and quality control processes.
+Contact us today to learn more about our cannabis residual solvent analysis and all of our other cannabis testing services.